hou2zi0/tei-doc-link/README.md

 # tei-doc-link

+## TEI Documentation Links
 Provides automatic linking of element and attribute names in code snippets to their respective page within the TEI-P5-XML documentation using JavaScript.
+Tested with [Highlight.js](http://idodev.co.uk/2013/03/syntax-highlighting-with-highlightjs/) and [Impress.js](https://github.com/impress/impress.js/); should, however, also work in the context of “normal” web pages.

 It also provides a simple CSS stylesheet to mimic the Atom dark theme.
 The classes used by the CSS are applied by JavaScript and are as follows: